-- 1. A \$200.00 late payment fee and a financial hold will be applied to overdue student accounts on the business day following the fee deadline (or 3 business days for fees applied after the deadline) for any outstanding fees. - a.
-The Office of the Registrar will communicate the late payment fee charge and subsequent consequence to the impacted students. - b.
-The Office of the Registrar will work with the Chair to contact students with outstanding fees. - 2.
+- A \$200.00 late payment fee and a financial hold will be applied to overdue student accounts on the business day following the fee deadline (or 3 business days for fees applied after the deadline) for any outstanding fees. - a.
+The Office of the Registrar will communicate the late payment fee charge and subsequent consequence to the impacted students. - 2.
 A students' course registration, and residence contract (if applicable), will be cancelled by noon on the second Friday following the program start date (or 10 business days for fees applied after the deadline) for any outstanding balance. - a.
-Office of the Registrar will notify the student, Chair and residence (if applicable) of the cancelled registrations. - b.
-The Office of the Registrar will work with the Chair to ensure Instructors are notified and students are removed from their classes. - c.
+The Office of the Registrar will notify the student, Associate Dean and residence (if applicable) of the cancelled registrations. - b.
+The Office of the Registrar will ensure Instructors are notified that students have been removed from their classes. - c.
 The Office of the Registrar will work with CHOC to ensure the student is removed from residence. - 3.
 If the student account is paid in full, reinstatement of registration will be reviewed on an individual basis. - 4.
 Financial holds will be removed from the student account once all fees are paid. - 5.
 Residence ancillary fees, library fines and parking tickets will result in a financial hold on the student account, but will not result in a late payment fee charge, or cancellation of registration or residence. - 6.
 Overdue accounts will be sent to a collection agency. - 7.
 Account write offs and overdue accounts sent to the collection agency are approved by the Registrar in consultation with the Director, Business Services.